How can I donate financially to help victims of hurricanes and other disasters on the Outer Banks?

 To donate stock, IRA assets, or other gifts: Please call our office at 252-261-8839, and we will gladly assist you.

-The Outer Banks Community Foundation does not accept donations of food, clothing, or any other physical item; unfortunately we just do not have storage space or the means of transport.
+The Outer Banks Community Foundation does not accept donations of food, clothing, or any other physical items; unfortunately we just do not have storage space or the means of transport.
 Instead, we invite your financial contribution, which gives us the flexibility to respond to the latest and greatest needs on the ground.

 In Dare County, please contact the following organizations for assistance: